Lena-Rosendahl/demo_repo_2025/README.md

 Questions of interest:
 1. How does the number of results returned vary by year?
 2. How many unique authors contribute to these results?

    2a.
 How many unique first authors?

    2b.
 How many unique authors per country?
 (NOTE: May remove this question as the English constraint necessarily introduces bias)

    2c.
 Can we visualize authorship by co-author?
 For example, a graph of authors taht appear together by frequency?
 3. How much redundancy is there between matches identified using each matching method?

     3a.
 How many matches do we identify total?

     3b.
 How many matches do we identify by match strength?

     3c.
 What percentage of total matches do we drop when removing redundant matches?

     3d.
-What about by match strength (verify no exact matches are dropped).
+What about by match strength (verify no exact matches are dropped)

 4. What are the success rates of our download attempts?

     4a.
 At the work level?

     4b.
 Of the URL-level failures, what are the percentages by type?

     4c.
 Of the URL-level failures, what are the top 10 domains from which failed downloads originate?

 5. What are the rates of positive and negative sentiments expressed?

     5a.
 By work?

     5b.
 By mention?

     5c.
 By year?